UzorNwokeaka/Customer-Churn-Prediction-Project2/README.md

 ## Hyperparameter Tuning

-•	Hyperparameter tuning was also performed on the selected model (Random Forest Classifier) to optimize the model's performance metrics and also make it suitable to be applicable to real-world business cases with class imbalance.
+•	Hyperparameter tuning was also performed on the selected model (Random Forest Classifier) to optimize the model's performance metrics and also make it suitable to be applicable to real-world business cases with class imbalance

 ## Some Insights from the EDA